agsb/immu/Details.md

 ## What more ?

       How to manage linked vocabularies ?

       How to import and export compiled vocabularies ?

-    How to Check the Integrity of Shared Vocabularies ?
+      How to verify the integrity of shared vocabularies ?

       How to verify the authenticity of shared vocabularies ?

       How to relocate references within vocabularies ?

 ## Conclusion